• No single point of failure

 Ceremony SDK

-Init, join, derive, re-share—everything you need for the full key lifecycle.
-None of the ceremony coordinator bullshit.
+Init, join, derive, re-share — everything you need for the full key lifecycle.
+No coordination overhead, no single point of failure in setup.

 Verifiable share exchange